Information-Theoretic Approaches to Differential Privacy: Differential Privacy as a Source-coding Problem

-The second expansion, on the other hand, is given by leading to the upper bound on the additional data's second order statistics in terms of the original data's statistics, sensitivity and the privacy budget where $s=\sup_{d(\mathbf{X},\tilde{\mathbf{X}})=1}||q(\mathbf{X})-q(\tilde{\mathbf{X}})||_2$ and for the Gaussian mechanism it is set as $s^2= \frac{\sigma_z^2 \epsilon^2}{2 \log(1.25/ \delta)}$.
-For detailed derivation of (\ref{eq:1st_expansion}) and (\ref{eq:2nd_expansion}), the reader is referred to \cite{UO22}. \begin{remark}The second expansion of the mutual information between neighboring datasets derived in (\ref{eq:2nd_expansion}), can be related to the well-known \textbf{rate-distortion function of the Gaussian source} which, originally, provides the minimum possible transmission rate for a given distortion balancing (mostly for the Gaussian case) the squared-error distortion with the source variance.
+\begin{corollary} The second order statistics of the additional data inserted into the dataset by the adversary is upper bounded as follows for $s^2= \frac{\sigma_z^2 \epsilon^2}{2 \log(1.25/ \delta)}$ and $n\geq 2$. \end{corollary} We have the following considering the neighbor that includes $X_{adv}$ has now $(n+1)$ entries over $n$ rows as $\tilde{X}^{n}=\{X_1, X_2, \cdots, X_n+X_{adv}\}$.
+Accordingly, the second expansion is derived on $X^n$ as leading to the upper bound in (\ref{upper_bound_attack}).
+Due to the adversary's attack, in the first term of (\ref{eq11}), we add up the variances of $(n+1)$ $X_i$'s including $X_{adv}$.
+Since (\ref{eq:1st_expansion}) $\geq$ (\ref{eq:2nd_expansion}), we obtain the upper bound in Corollary \ref{cor:upper_bound} For detailed derivation of (\ref{eq:1st_expansion}) and (\ref{eq:2nd_expansion}), the reader is referred to \cite{UO22}. \begin{remark}The second expansion of the mutual information between neighboring datasets derived in (\ref{eq:2nd_expansion}), can be related to the well-known \textbf{rate-distortion function of the Gaussian source} which, originally, provides the minimum possible transmission rate for a given distortion balancing (mostly for the Gaussian case) the squared-error distortion with the source variance.
 Combining (\ref{eq:1st_expansion}) with (\ref{eq:2nd_expansion}) characterizes the privacy-distortion trade-off of the Gaussian mechanism and bounds the impact of the adversary's modification on the original data in order to avoid detection in some sense \textit{calibrating} the adversary' attack to the sensitivity of the differentially private mechanism.\end{remark}